-2.2 Determination of moisture
+2.2 Determination of moisture:

 Weigh accurately about 5 gm of the prepared sample in a moisture dish with slip on cover.
-Dry in an air oven at 100 - 1 ° C for 5 hours.
+Dry in an air oven at $100 - 1^{\circ}$ C for 5 hours.
 Place lid on the dish and cool in a dessicator.
 Quickly weigh the dish.
-Return the dish with the cover to the oven and dry for another 1/2 hour.
+Return the dish with the cover to the oven and dry for another 30 min.
 Cool in the dessicator and weigh again.
 Repeat until successive weights do not differ by more than 1 mg.